erfanjap/erfanjap.github.io/erfanjap-works.md

 ### Batch processing system for ABA file format

-Design and development of batch processing system for ABA file format.
+Design and development of a batch processing system for ABA files.

 ABA (Australian Bankers Association) file format is a universal format used by banks in Australia to allow for batch transactions.

-The batch processing system will send the payments in near real time using the NPP ([New Payments Platform](https://www.rba.gov.au/payments-and-infrastructure/new-payments-platform/)) if the recipient's banking details (BSB and Account or PayID) is NPP-reachable with fallback to [Direct Entry](https://www.auspaynet.com.au/resources/direct-entry) system.
+The system will facilitate near-real-time payments via the NPP ([New Payments Platform](https://www.rba.gov.au/payments-and-infrastructure/new-payments-platform/)) or, if unavailable, through the [Direct Entry](https://www.auspaynet.com.au/resources/direct-entry) system.

 #### Tech stack